materialsproject/pymatgen/docs/index.rst

    structures,
 5. Implemented LLL lattice reduction algorithm.
 Also added option to sanitize a Structure on copy.
+6. Bug fix for missing Compatibility file in release distribution.
+7. Vastly improved StructureFitter which performs cell reduction where necessary to speed up fitting.
-6. Miscellaneous bug fixes and speed improvements.
+8. Miscellaneous bug fixes and speed improvements.

 .. toctree::
    :maxdepth: 2